 When Jesus was telling His disciples that He was going to die and then be raised on the third day, He also let them know that He was going to leave.
 But whenever He talked about leaving, He gave them comfort, either by telling them that the Holy Spirit would come or that He would come and be with them.
 We looked at these things several times before.

-But there is a passage that we have left alone up to this point and now that we are beginning to draw all of this to a close, it is time for us to examine it.
+There is a passage that we have left alone up to this point.
+Now that we are beginning to draw all of this to a close, it is time for us to examine it.
 I hesitate to do so, because it is a favorite passage for use during funerals.
 However, I want to offer an additional perspective that might stimulate our thoughts about our purpose here on earth.

 Here it is:

 Now, I don’t doubt that heaven is going to be phenomenal and beyond our wildest dreams.
-And, I don’t begrudge anyone longing for a gold mansion that is lined with silver.
-One is certainly allowed to imagine grandness in their heavenly inheritance.
+I don’t begrudge anyone longing for a golden mansion.
+One is certainly allowed to imagine grandness in his heavenly inheritance.

 But I have a hard time thinking that Jesus is building those things for us when He can simply speak an entire universe into existence out of nothing.

-Well, now that I have probably upset the majority of you, let’s at least look at some of these words in the passage and maybe we will find a spiritual application that even goes beyond a mansion of gold.
-Here is the passage again with the key words highlighted:
+At the risk of upsetting some long held mental images, let’s examine a few words in the passage that will lead us to a spiritual application that goes beyond a mansion of gold.
+Here are the verses again with the key words highlighted:

 Let not your heart be troubled; you believe in God, believe also in Me.
 In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.
 John 14:1-3